donpete582/crystalis-randomizer-tracker/readme.txt

 	-Added logic and tracking for Vampire 2
 	-Added hosted item for Sabera 1 location
-	-Added hosted item for Karmine location
+	-Added hosted item for Karmine location v1.0.3
+	-Added tracking reset for Vampire 2 when finding a new sword

 Future Release Plans:
 	Wh flag logic